fssa-batch3/mohammedirfan.rahamathulla__web_project/Readme.md

    - Scenario 1 : Successfully view Trailer page.
    - Steps :
       1. Without login user can see trailer page.
-      2. movie cards are show in this page user can click the movie card then watch trailer and they book tickets.
+      2. movie cards are show in this page user can click the movie cards then go to movie details page.
+      3. In future I will add trailer video in Movie details page.

   - Expected result :